 Born in Dublin, Ireland, Peter Hurley is living in Romania for 21 years, almost half of his life.
-For the last 6 years is on a self-appointed project promoting Romania.
-He’s living in Balta Alba, his favourite part of Bucuresti.
+For the last 6 years is a self-appointed project promoting Romania.
+He’s living in Balta Alba, his favorite part of Bucuresti.

 Peter Hurley Interview:

-1. When and how was your first visit in Romania?
+1. When and how was your first visit to Romania?

 2. What made you stay in Romania? / Why Romania?

 In August 1993 I backpacked to Prague.
 I was there a week.
 I went home firmly convinced that the first chance I get to emigrate to anywhere in Eastern Europe, I’d take it.
 Something completely different had happened here.
 Like suddenly I realized there had been two sides to this iron curtain.
 I felt ashamed of myself, that I’d lived all my life in a Western bubble, that I’d never put myself any questions.
 I didn’t know then what it was, what was the source of this difference.
 All I knew was that I had to come back.
 Three months later, the phone rang, and a former work colleague said: „Come with us to Romania!”.
 And I jumped!

 3. Did you come alone or with someone?